jarthurgross/website/contact/index.md

 <p itemprop="email">[azaghalofbelegost@gmail.com][email]</p>

-PGP Public Key
+PGP public key
 --------------

-My public key has been uploaded to the [MIT PGP Public Key Server][mitpks] (and therefore all connected keyservers).
+My public key has been uploaded to the [MIT PGP public key server][mitpks] (and therefore all connected keyservers).
 Currently I am using PGP key [4C86103A][4C86103A].
 [A551209B][A551209B] is an old key and has been revoked as of 2015-07-07.
 Please send me encrypted mail, and verify my signatures if I